cednieb/geo/README.md

 Browser usage

-There are several ways to use the library in the browser:

-- With a bundler (Webpack/Rollup/Vite) — import as shown above.
 - With a <script> tag, if you publish a UMD build: include the UMD bundle and access window.cedniebGeo or similar (implement if desired).

 Development & testing